Merkoba/Hue/configuration.md

 "max_stored_images"
 >The amount of most recent images to have stored in a room.
 Each room has an array of images stored, when the array's length surpasses this number, the oldest image in it will get deleted.

+"max_stored_videos"
+>The amount of most recent videos to have stored in a room.
+Each room has an array of videos stored, when the array's length surpasses this number, the oldest image in it will get deleted.

 "settings_default_highlight_current_username"
 >Whether current username triggers a highlight by default.